 Pro Tip: The Visitors Center may or may not be open post-COVID, but the preserve itself is open year round.

-5. Tour Historic Mansions and Sites
+5. Historic Mansions

 With its oil-rich history, Bartlesville was home to oil barons, business moguls, and dreamers.
 They, in turn, built luxurious mansions and homes, many of which are open for tours.